knightfury16/tournament-planner/Resource/CodeJournal.md

 Its the second day without internet.
 Tried to add the CreatedAt and UpdatedAt auto property of the BaseEntity which i already did.
 But forgot to pull it.
 Now without net I am unable to do it again.
 So much code is dependent on Internet.

 Without this cant seem to do anything.
 Well maybe I can so something in the frontend.
 Well maybe tomorrow.

+### No Net(20/07/24)
+First day of Curfew.
+They say they are gonna lift it tommorrow.
+Lets hope for best.